shidi1985/academic-kickstart/content/post/2020-NeurIPS/index.md

   focal_point = "Smart"

 +++
-Our papers "Rethink AI-based Power Grid Control: Diving Into Algorithm Design" and "On Training Effective Reinforcement Learning Agents for Real-time Power Grid Operation and Control" are accepted by 2020 Conference on Neural Information Processing Systems (formly NIPS).
+Our papers "Rethink AI-based Power Grid Control: Diving Into Algorithm Design" and "On Training Effective Reinforcement Learning Agents for Real-time Power Grid Operation and Control" are both accepted by 2020 Conference on Neural Information Processing Systems (formly NIPS).